HarpurCriticalArchive/web/editorial-policy.md

 including parallels with other works by Harpur.
 The editorial work is ongoing.

-Harpur's extant correspondence is summarised item by item, and extracts are transcribed, in the Timeline section of the CHCA.
+Harpur’s extant correspondence is summarised item by item, and extracts are transcribed, in the Timeline section of the CHCA.

 The transcription of **poems in harpur correspondence** may include the